 Amazon has one of the most well-known affiliate programs.
 Of course, such a well-known brand couldn’t release a subpar affiliate program.
 And because of its quality, it delivers results – 40% of Amazon’s revenue comes from its affiliate marketing program.

 Now that we’ve provided you with a little inspiration from this giant retailer, let’s get straight to the point.
-What should you do to create a good affiliate program for your e-commerce?
+What should you do to create a good affiliate program for your e-commerce, optimizing it for effectiveness?
 Below you will find some useful tips and tricks that will help you get started.

 1. Do research